object-Object/vscode-hex-casting/README.md

 * `hex-casting.appendNewline`: Controls whether the editor should insert a newline after selecting a pattern from the completion list.
 If set to `auto`, only appends a newline if the next line is empty or a closing bracket.
 * `hex-casting.enableDiagnostics`: Controls whether the editor should show diagnostics, such as warnings for unknown patterns.
+* `hex-casting.enabledMods`: Controls which mods are enabled.
+Patterns from disabled mods will not be recognized or suggested.
+Currently, macros will still work if Hexal is disabled, but this may change in a future update.

 ## Known Issues